-The UDC should support following provisioning possibilities of user data:
+The UDC should support following provisioning possibilities of user data via Provisioning Front Ends:

-- Provisioning from an OSS system of the operator on an individual basis or on a bulk basis. - Provisioning from self care systems interfacing subscribers or users that should allow large amounts of users to initiate provisioning actions with good response time. - Provisioning via Applications servers that often offer user service configurations facilities (e.g. via Ut interface) and that will control the validity of user requests before storing the data in the UDC.
+- Provisioning from self care systems interfacing subscribers or users that should allow large amounts of users to initiate provisioning actions with good response time. - Provisioning via Applications servers that often offer user service configurations facilities (e.g. via Ut interface) and that will control the validity of user requests before storing the data in the UDC.